-For more complicated movements motion capture techniques will be used.
-These techniques rely on a series of two or more cameras with fixed orientations.
-Markers are placed on the subject to be tracked on key locations and the points will be recorded by the system.
+Another option that was considered was using a motion capture system.
+These systems rely on a series of two or more cameras with fixed orientations.
+Markers are placed on the subject to track key points that are recorded by the system.
 This technique was used in a 2016 study “From Human Motion Capture to Industrial Robot Imitation” (Laguillaumie et al. 2016).
 In this study they used seven points on the human arm to track the motion of the shoulder, arm and forearm.
+The respective joint angles were run through a script to limit motions to within the bounds of the arm and avoid singularities.
+We were unable to get access to a standard motion capture system, however we did have access to an HTC Vive VR system which has controllers that are capable of tracking position in 3 dimensions.
+We used this to track the motion of an actor’s hand.
+Then we fed the data into an inverse kinematic algorithm that output joint angles for the robotic arm to follow the path.

+At the same time we manually animated gestures based on existing video footage.
+The animator would watch a video of the gesture and try to get the robot make a similar motion.

+We decided to keep both the motion captured gestures and hand animated gestures to see if there was a difference in perception between the two types of gestures.
+The motion captured gestures had oscillations that made them seem more natural than the precise motions of the animated gestures.

-The respective joint angles were run through a script to limit motions to within the bounds of the arm and avoid singularities. .Once motion data for the gestures are computed the next challenge is to display these gestures on a ABB IRB 1600, an industrial robotic arm.
-The arm will act as an experimental tool where test subjects will be observing the robotic arm acting out gestures.
-Converting motion from motion data to a robotic arm But would like to find out if as long as the trajectory, acceleration and timing of the gesture is conserved from the motion capture data.
-Will the gesture will be properly understood?
-In order to convert the motion capture data to a robotic animation, we will use the popular animation software Blender with a plugin that allows the user to more easily animate ABB robotic arms.
-The motion capture data will be converted into joint angles per frame.
+Once motion data for the gestures was computed the next challenge was to display those gestures on an ABB IRB 1600.
+In order to convert the motion capture data to a robotic animation, we used the popular animation software Blender with a plugin that allows the user to more easily animate ABB robotic arms.
+The motion capture data was converted into joint angles per frame.
 The Blender plugin can calculate an animation given these joint angles.
-Once these animations are completed, the animation software can output that animation into an array which contains joint positions over time.
-This array can be converted into RAPID code, which is a high level programming language used to control ABB industrial robots that is similar to C in syntax.
-An IRC5 Compact controller, which controls the ABB arm, reads this RAPID Code and controls the arm.
-The RAPID Code can also be simulated in RobotStudio, which is the proprietary software made by ABB.
-We will use RobotStudio to accurately simulate the arm’s gestures before loading them onto the physical IRB 1600.
+Once these animations were completed, the animation software converted that animation into an array which contains joint positions over time.
+This array was converted into RAPID code, which is a high level programming language used to control ABB industrial robots that is similar to C in syntax.
+An IRC5 Compact controller, which controls the ABB arm, read this RAPID Code and controlled the arm.
+The RAPID Code can also be simulated in RobotStudio, which is proprietary software made by ABB.
+We used RobotStudio to accurately simulate the arm’s gestures before loading them onto the physical IRB 1600.
+This was done not only to save time but to ensure the arm behaved properly, for example, did not collide with anything.

-Designct the Survey and Present Gestures to Participants
+Designing the Survey and Presenting Gestures

-After we have assimilated our library of gestures we will perform an experiment to gather the participant’s affective responses to the gestures and use the collected data to determine what aspects of said motion influence subjects’ reactions.
-In researching how to conduct our experiment we intended to find best practices for experimental design, to discover how to collect data about the population before the experiment, and how to analyze our data in a meaningful way.
+After we assimilated our library of gestures we performed an experiment to gather the participant’s affective responses to the gestures and used the collected data to determine which aspects of the motion influence subjects’ reactions.
+In researching how to conduct our experiment, we intended to find best practices for experimental design, to discover how to collect data about the population before the experiment, and how to analyze our data in a meaningful way.